anjackson/anjackson.github.io/_posts/2010-11-17-opf-blog-in-the-room.md

 type: blog
 title: 'OPF Blog: In the room'
 author: anj
-category: Digital Preservation
+category: Development
-tags:
+tags: [Open Source Development]
-- Development
 ---
 <p>
 A new OPF blog entry: <a href="http://openpreservation.org/knowledge/blogs/2010/11/17/room/">In the room</a>.
 Reproduced below...